 What is Duval McKinney-Vento Program (DMVP)?

 The Stewart B. McKinney-Vento Homeless Assistance Act authorizes direct services that enable homeless children, including preschool-aged children and youth, to enroll, attend, and achieve success in school.
-Duval County Public Schools' homeless education program is entitled Families in Transition (FIT).
-The primary goal of FIT is to ensure that barriers are reduced or eliminated so that the students served in the program will enroll and attend school.
+Our homeless education program is now entitled Duval McKinney-Vento Program or DMVP.
+The primary goal of DMVP is to ensure that barriers are reduced or eliminated so that the students are able to maintain school stability when experiencing homelessness.